Eurovision 2022: How many countries will participate in Italy?

 Who will not return?

-Both Andorra, Luxembourg and Slovakia have confirmed to ESCToday that they will not return to the competition next year.
-It is also highly unlikely that we will see Monaco returning to the contest next year either as they have been absent from the event for many years.
+Andorra, Luxembourg, Monaco, Bosnia & Herzegovina and Slovakia have confirmed to ESCToday that they will not return to the competition next year.
+Turkey will not be returning to the competition in 2022 despite holding talks with the EBU.
+Hungary will not be returning to the competition either.

 Belarusian national broadcaster, BTRC, has been expelled from the EBU and is thus ineligible to join the competition next year.
 Hence we will not see Belarus compete at Eurovision 2022.